Underlying-event properties in pp and p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Analysis details

 \item {Secondary contamination:} the fits to the $d_{\rm xy}$ distributions with the templates from the simulations were repeated using different fit intervals, namely $-1<d_{\rm xy}<1$ cm and $-2<d_{\rm xy}<2$ cm, instead of the default interval $-3<d_{\rm xy}<3$ cm.
 The maximum deviation with respect to the result obtained with the default fit range was assigned as systematic uncertainty.

 \item {Correction method:} a possible bias introduced by imperfections in the correction procedure was estimated by performing the analysis on a Monte Carlo sample of pp collisions simulated with a given event generator.
 The generated particles were propagated through the detector and the reconstructed quantities were corrected with the same procedure applied to the real data utilising the correction factors extracted from simulations performed with the same event generator.
-With this approach, one expects to reproduce the generated yields within statistical uncertainty.
+The reconstructed quantities considers all tracks which satisfies the selection criteria, they include tracks from primary and secondary particles, as well as fake tracks.
+Momentum resolution effects are also considered in the reconstructed quantities.
+With this approach, one expects to reproduce the generated yields, i.e. the yields obtained from the event generator without any detector effect, within statistical uncertainty.
 This consideration holds only if each correction is evaluated with respect to all the variables to which the given correction is sensitive.
 Any statistically significant difference between input and corrected distributions is added in quadrature to the total systematic uncertainty.
 This uncertainty is the only one which is different for each topological region.

 \item {Track selection:} the systematic uncertainty related to the track selection criteria was determined by varying the track quality cuts~\cite{Acharya:2018qsh,Acharya:2019mzb}.
 In particular, the upper limits of the track fit quality parameters in the ITS ($\chi^2_{\rm {ITS}}/N_{\rm {hits}}$) and the TPC ($\chi^2_{\rm {TPC}}/N_{\rm{clusters}}$) were varied in the ranges of 25--49 and 3--5, respectively.
 The minimum ratio of crossed TPC pad rows to the number of findable TPC clusters was varied within (0.7--0.9).
 The maximum fraction of shared TPC clusters was varied between 0.2 and 1, and the maximum $d_{\rm z}$ was varied within 1--5\,cm.
 The impact on the results due to the hit requirement in the SPD was also evaluated by removing that requirement from the track selection.
 The maximum deviation of the results obtained varying the selections (only a single track cut at a time) with respect to the result obtained using the default track selection criteria was assigned as systematic uncertainty on each individual track-quality variable.
 The total uncertainty is then calculated as the sum in quadrature of each contribution.